M2R2: MultiModal Robotic Representation for Temporal Action Segmentation: Experiments

-For our experiments, we use the REASSEMBLE~\cite{sliwowski2025reassemble} dataset, a contact-rich manipulation dataset where a robot performs assembly and disassembly tasks with various connectors, gears, pegs, and nuts.
-The dataset consists of 4,551 action demonstrations across 149 recordings.
-It presents significant challenges for temporal action segmentation due to the high visual similarity between objects (e.g., pegs and gears that differ only slightly in size) and the high median number of actions per recording (36).
-We select this dataset because it includes annotations for robot temporal action segmentation and provides measurements from multiple sensors.
-These include multi-view RGB cameras, multiple microphones, proprioceptive robot data, and force/torque readings at the robot’s wrist.
-For our experiments, we use both external cameras and the gripper-mounted microphone, along with force and torque measurements, the end-effector pose, and twist.
-The dataset contains 69 fine-grain, each combining an activity name (e.g., "insert") with an object name (e.g., "USB").
-We also define a coarse labeling scheme that uses only the activity names.
+For our experiments, we use the REASSEMBLE dataset~\cite{sliwowski2025reassemble}, which contains robot demonstrations of assembly and disassembly of connectors, gears, pegs, and nuts.
+The dataset consists of 149 recordings with a median of 36 actions per recording and strong visual similarity between objects, making temporal action segmentation particularly challenging.
+We use the external cameras, the gripper-mounted microphone, force/torque sensor, and end-effector pose and twist to compute the M2R2 features.
+In total, the REASSEMBLE dataset contains 69 fine-grain labels (activity+object, e.g. \textit{Insert USB}) and 4 coarse-level labels where the object names are discarded (activity, e.g. \textit{Insert}).

+We also use two additional datasets: (Im)PerfectPour~\cite{sliwowski2024conditionnet} and JIGSAWS~\cite{gao2014jhu}.
+(Im)PerfectPour contains 544 demonstrations of a robot performing bartending tasks.
+Since the available modalities (pose, twist, force, torque, and gripper width) are similar to REASSEMBLE, this dataset allows us to evaluate how features trained on one dataset generalize to a new task domain.
+In place of audio, all input values are set to $-1$ to indicate the absence of audio signals.

+JIGSAWS is a surgical gesture recognition dataset.
+Following prior work, we use the Suturing task with a Leave-One-User-Out evaluation.
+The available modalities (pose, twist, and gripper width of both arms) differ significantly from REASSEMBLE; therefore, we train M2R2 using the available modalities.
+This dataset allows us to evaluate our approach on a new embodiment and domain. }